Weight Loss Injections on the NHS

 How to get weight loss injections on the NHS

-They are self-administered injections which are used either once-weekly or once-daily depending on which one your doctor prescribed.
+They are self-administered injections which are used either once-weekly or once-daily, depending on which one your doctor prescribed.

-Your GP cannot prescribe weight loss injections, but they can refer you to the correct weight management service that can.
 Often, weight loss injections are prescribed if diet and exercise changes alone have not helped you lose weight.

 • a weight-related health condition such as high blood pressure, high cholesterol, or cardiovascular disease